Blade Air Mobility: 2017–2019

+On March 22, 2018, Blade completed its Series B Financing.
+Lead investors Colony-North Star and Lerer-Hippeau were joined by Airbus Helicopters and LionTree Ventures.

 In December 2018, Blade announced its intentions to launch an Urban Air Mobility Pilot Program in India.
 Blade is operating the service in partnership with equity investment firm Hunch Ventures.
-Blade India, launched in Fall 2019, enables fliers to travel by helicopter between Blade Lounges at convenient urban heliports, avoiding large commercial airports entirely and transforming unpredictable four to eight hours drives into short 35-minute flights.
+Blade India, launched in fall 2019, enables fliers to travel by helicopter between Blade Lounges at urban heliports.
 Initial routes connect the cities of Juhu and Mahalaxmi with heliports in Pune and Shirdi.

-2020-present
+2020–present

-In 2020 in partnership with Andrew Saffir, creator of The Cinema Society, Blade hosted a socially distanced, drive-in premier of Disney+'s 'Artemis Fowl' June 2020.
+In 2020 in partnership with Andrew Saffir, creator of The Cinema Society, Blade hosted a socially distanced, drive-in premier of Disney+'s Artemis Fowl in June 2020.

 In November 2020, Blade became the first aviation company to require pre-boarding coronavirus testing for flights within the United States.
 The tests were distributed by CrowdRX, a division of Global Medical Response.

 On May 10, 2021, Blade became the first publicly traded urban air mobility company.
 In listing the company it changed its name from Blade Urban Air Mobility to Blade Air Mobility.

-The stock offering was handled through the merger of Experience Investment Corp. (sponsored by KSL Capital Partners) with BLADE Urban Air Mobility, Inc. The new company became BLADE Air Mobility.
-BLADE Urban Air became a wholly-owned subsidiary.
+The stock offering was handled through the SPAC merger of Experience Investment Corp. (sponsored by KSL Capital Partners) with BLADE Urban Air Mobility, Inc. The new company became BLADE Air Mobility.
+BLADE Urban Air became a wholly owned subsidiary.

+In September 2021, Blade announced the acquisition of Trinity Air Medical, a nationwide organ logistics and transportation company, for an upfront purchase price of $23 million.
+Trinity's end-to-end services integrate air missions with ground transport.